tbrunetti/Rosalind_HPC/SLURM_getting_started.md

 ```
 Now you are running an interactive SAS session.
 Keep in mind, when you are finished, you must exit twice for MATLAB and SAS interactive sessions.
 For more information and detailed instructions about running SAS and MATLAB interactively please visit the [Nodes and Queues wiki here](https://github.com/tbrunetti/Rosalind_HPC/blob/master/Nodes_and_Queues.md)

-__Interactive Sessions for Users who are Members of Muliple Groups__
+__Interactive Sessions for Users who are Members of Multiple Groups__
 If a user is a member of multiple groups on Rosalind, srun must also be run with the `--account` argument so it is clear which speedtype needs to be charged for time consumed.
 If this argument is left off, the `srun` command will fail and the user not be able to run an interactive session.
 Here is an example of how to request an interactive session if the user is part of more than one group:
 ```
 srun --account myGroupName-$USER --time=60 -p defq -n1 --pty  python